krkarthikreddy3/SQEDemonstrationChallenge/README.md

 14. place small 6 slices no topping pizza- without quantity
 15. place Medium 8 Slices - 2 toppings pizza- without quantity

+#### Issues/Defects
+ 1. There are issues with toppings, when we select no topping pizza there is option to select toppings and place the order.
+Which should not be the case, not only for no topping even for one topping pizza we are able to add second topping and place the order
+ 2. While doing a reset all other fields are changing to default except topping, they are updated to default
+ 3. If the quantity entered is not number even though we were able to proceed to place the order.
+Order is successfully place with NAN Value
+ 4.In the payment info without selecting the payment type we were able to place the order eventhough $ is missing in the dialog box order should not be placed